-Pancreatic neuroendocrine tumors (pancreatic NETs or PNETs): Rare pancreatic tumors that account for about 6% of all pancreatic tumors.
-These tumors develop from the abnormal growth of endocrine (hormone-producing) cells in the pancreas called islet cells.
+Pancreatic neuroendocrine tumors (pancreatic NETs or PNETs):

+Rare pancreatic tumors that account for less than 10% of all pancreatic tumors.
+These tumors develop from the abnormal growth of endocrine (hormone-producing) cells in the pancreas called islet cells

 Pancreaticoduodenectomy: See Whipple procedure.